-“We’ve developed the desktop version, and will get back to the mobile one later when we have the resources” is not an excuse in 2019.
+“We’ve developed the desktop version, and will get back to the mobile one later when we have the resources” is not an excuse in 2020.
 Going back as far bas as 2017 Google search has become mobile-first.
-Besides, statistics show that in the US, mobile traffic is already proving to make up more than 70% of general web traffic platform.
+Besides, statistics show that in the US, mobile traffic is already proving to make up more than 70% of the general web traffic platform.

 So, newly-hatched ecommerce merchants of the world should trust our word: it is a wise decision to develop 2 versions of a site simultaneously, as it’s always optimal when both versions are created by the same designer, taking into account your business logic and customers’ journeys.
 If your choice is to buy a ready-made theme – that’s fine, just make sure it is responsive and loads fast on mobile devices.

 There are different SEO approaches to language version implementation.
-You can opt for either the subdomain approach, or subfolder approach.
+You can opt for either the subdomain approach, or the subfolder approach.
 But, as you’ve guessed from the header, the first one is a mistake in terms of SEO.
 And that is why subdomains are considered to be separate domains by Google, and subfolders (yoursite.com/de/, yoursite.com/fr/) are considered to be a part of your site.
-The latter option is way better, because it’s easier to outrank your competitors with one, multipaged site with several language options, than with a set of separate language version subdomains, which have less pages and less weight.
+The latter option is way better, because it’s easier to outrank your competitors with one, multipaged site with several language options, than with a set of separate language version subdomains, which have fewer pages and less weight.

 SEO Mistake 7: Putting <h1><h6> headers in random order